bernieplug/eepelican/content/blog/negative-reviews-help.md

 ### The Good News

 Customers care about negative reviews.
 Sure, they often look for them in order to find a reason *not* to buy your product.
-But consider this - doesn't that mean that up to this point, they've only found reasons *to* buy?
+But consider this—doesn't that mean that up to this point, they've only found reasons *to* buy?

 If they weren’t already about to click ‘Add to Cart,’ why would they be going to the effort of scrolling through your reviews in search of a negative one?
 They’ve basically decided that your product is exactly what they need, and are just looking for any complete deal-breakers before they purchase.
 Even if they do find a negative review, they might think “I can live with that” and still complete the purchase.